ManticoreGamesInc/platform-documentation/src/tutorials/lua_style_guide.md

     - Tutorial
 ---

-# Lua Style Guide

-!!! warning
-    Flagged for Review.
-    Incomplete or outdated information may be present.
-Deprecated API needs to be replaced

 ## Overview

 This document aims to provide a general overview of what we at Manticore see as sensible defaults for writing code in Lua.